Flash is Dead! What is the Future of Browsing Games?

 What's Next?

 As Flash headed to retirement, other online plug-ins took their place.
 Most websites replaced it with HTML5, WebAssembly, and WebGL.
-HTML5 is a common choice for gaming sites, from old arcade emulators to online casinos as you can see if you click here.
 Nowadays, several platforms run classic games, such as PacMan, Sonic and Mario Kart in HTML5 format.
 There's no need to panic about playing the good old favourites with the new formats.

 Microsoft plans to keep Adobe Flash working a while longer to help some business clients who use it.
 However, its set to launch an update that I'll ultimately remove it from Windows in the following Summer.